Psychedelic Drug Laws in Vermont: So Close & Yet So Far

 Possessing up to two grams of MDMA can lead to a year in jail or $2000 in fines.
 You can find all the details in the Vermont Health Statute.

 Ketamine is illegal in Vermont.

 Ketamine is different from other psychedelics.
 It’s more of a dissociative than a psychedelic.
-Rather than inducing mystical experiences or altering sensory perception, ketamine has the ability to remove the user from their sense of self.
-This appears to have similar benefits on mindset and ontological wellbeing — but works through entirely different mechanisms.
+Rather than inducing mystical experiences or altering sensory perception, ketamine can remove the user from their sense of self.
+This appears to have similar benefits on mindset and ontological well-being — but works through entirely different mechanisms.